anandj123/redshift-bq-migration/README.md

   - table_name: <table_name_3>

 ```
+## Trigger UNLOAD
+To trigger the Redshift UNLOAD you can use the following command to run the python program in background so that it doesn't hang up when HUP (Hangup command) is issues.

 ```sh
 nohup python3 unload_sortkey_v3.py > idt_rpt_common_downloads_6_7_2023.out &
 ```

 # Script for copy from S3 to Google Cloud Storage
+Once the tables are unloaded to S3, you could leverage the following command to copy the AWS S3 files to Google Cloud Storage.

 ```sh
 ./download_s3.sh
 ```

 # Script for loading from Google Cloud Storage to Google BigQuery
+The following script could be used to copy the Google Cloud Storage files to BigQuery and create tables from them.
+In this example the files that are downloaded are Parquet files so BigQuery can infer schema from the files.

 ```sh
 ./bq_load_tables.sh
 ```

+Some times the DECIMAL precision of Redshift can be more than default DECIMAl precision for BigQuery.
+The above script assume that and uses ```-decimal_target_types="BIGNUMERIC"``` for loading the data.

+# Summary
+UNLOAD comamnd in Redshift could be bottleneck in Redshift to BigQuery migration.
+This tool can be used as a workaround for speeding up the UNLOAD command using multi-threaded application based on sortkey column (if defined) on the tables.